Carreau/phd-dissertation/parts/part2.rst

 ..
 ..
 A bigger bead will be trapped higher in the optical tweezer.
 The forced
 ..     exerted between the two bead by the intermediate of the actin network
-..     growing on the actin bead will be along the direction between the two
+..     growing on the actin-bead will be along the direction between the two
 ..     center.
 It decomposes along the observation plane (green arrows), direction
 ..     along which the trapping is strong, and along the orthogonal direction (red
 ..     arrow) along which the trapping is weak.
 Further approach of the two bead